Investigating Experiential Effects in Online Chess using a Hierarchical Bayesian Analysis: Data

 A key question in the study of experiential effects is if and how these effects persist over time.
 In the context of teams sports such as football, there may be several days between subsequent games, which could interfere with such effects.
 Due to the short time format most popular in online chess, it is common for players to play many games in quick succession.
 For bullet and blitz games where the players do not receive an increment, the maximum game length is simply the sum of the time both players start with.

-In Figure~\ref{fig:time_diff_session_length} we show the time between the start of successive bullet games in the GM cohort on a log scale.
+In Figure~\ref{fig:time_diff_session_length}(left) we show the time between the start of successive bullet games in the GM cohort on a log scale.
 The maximum length of these games is 2 minutes.
 Across all grandmaster games, 88.6\% of the games are played within 5 minutes of the previous game.
 This indicates that periods where players play more than one game in a row are very common (for the 1700-1900 cohort this is 85\% of all bullet games).

 Based on this information we define bullet games played in the same session as those which start within 5 minutes of the start of the previous game.
 With this definition we can then determine how many games are played in a given session.
-We plot the distribution of the number of games in a session, from the GM cohort, in Figure~\ref{fig:time_diff_session_length}.
-The median number of games played in such a session is 5, with 78\% of all sessions involving more than 1 game.
+We plot the distribution of the number of games in a session, from the GM cohort, in Figure~\ref{fig:time_diff_session_length}(right).
+The median number of games played in such a session is 4, with 76.3\% of all sessions involving more than 1 game.
 It is very common for an individual to play multiple games in quick succession.
-It is commonly thought that experiential effects are short term, with the result of the previous competition having an impact on the next \cite{franz2015self}.
+It is commonly thought that experiential effects are short term, with the result of the previous competition having an impact on the next \citep{franz2015self}.
 If experiential effects do occur, it seems plausible that they would be detected in games of this form, where players who win or lose can almost immediately enter another contest.

 While it is believed that winner-loser effects occur based on the most recent history, we wish to investigate if longer term effects can exist also.
 In the model described below we will investigate the presence of these effects based on the result immediately proceeding the current game only.
-However, we will also investigate if these effects have a longer duration by using the performance in the previous 10 games as a predictor of the current outcome.
-It is still relatively common for players to play 10 or more games in succession, with 26\% of sessions played by GMs, as we have defined them, containing more than 10 games\footnote{We see similar proportions for the 1700-1900 cohort.}.
-This will therefore often include periods where players have a gap between successive games.
+However, we will also investigate if these effects have a longer duration by using the performance in the previous 10 games in a session as a predictor of the current outcome.
+It is still relatively common for players to play 10 or more games in succession, with 26.3\% of sessions played by GMs, as we have defined them, containing more than 10 games\footnote{We see similar proportions for the 1700-1900 cohort.}.
 Fitting our proposed model taking account of this longer history allows investigation of more prolonged experiential effects.